AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

        Pck.My_Glob := 0;
     end Main;

-In contrast to C, Ada :ada:`with` clause is a *semantic inclusion* mechanism rather than a *text inclusion* mechanism; for more information on this difference please refer to
+In contrast to C, the Ada :ada:`with` clause is a *semantic inclusion* mechanism rather than a *text inclusion* mechanism; for more information on this difference please refer to
 `Packages <https://learn.adacore.com/courses/intro-to-ada/chapters/modular_programming.html>`_ .

 Statements and Declarations